Suggestion: Watch the 10 minutes video tutorial before reading this article

 No, you don’t necessarily need a CCC mark just because there are GB-standards for your products.

-As mentioned, there are GB-standards for everything from labelling of meat products to usage of lipstick.
+As mentioned, there are GB-standards for everything from the labeling of meat products to the usage of lipstick.
 Still, these products don’t require a CCC mark.